MegaTheLEGEND/HA-BeReal-Sensor/README.md

 ````

-3. Add `bereal_sensor:` to your configuration.yaml
+3. Restart Home Assistant

-4. Restart Home Assistant
+4. Go throught the intgration setup flow for `BeReal Time` on the devices page.

 ---